ballerina-platform/module-ballerina-graphql/README.md

 The GraphQL package is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

+This package provides an implementation for connecting and interacting with GraphQL endpoints over the network.

+For more information go to [The GraphQL Module](https://ballerina.io/learn/api-docs/ballerina/graphql/index.html).

+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

 ## Building from the Source

 ### Setting Up the Prerequisites